 NOTE: USBC members are also eligible for their organization's award program.
 Bowlers must request from the tournament office the needed forms and return them completed on the day the score was rolled to the tournament office to have them submitted.

-7. Bowling balls will be checked for compliance with weight and balance regulations and must be on the "approved ABC" ball list within any time limits as set forth by PABCON and the WTBA and may be called for checking at any time during the tournament at the discretion of tournament officials.
+7. Bowling balls will be checked for compliance with weight and balance regulations and must be on the "approved ABC" ball list within any time limits as set forth by the Federation Internationale des Quilluers and may be called for checking at any time during the tournament at the discretion of tournament officials.
 Bowling balls found not in compliance at any time during the competition or official practice will be disqualified for use in competition play.
 Bowling balls will not be allowed to have surface changed in any way during the period of each day's competition, beginning with the practice time.